Emergency Services in the Boston Area

 Coping with Stress and Difficult Emotions During Pregnancy and Postpartum

-Join other women who are pregnant or have given birth in the last year for a virtual group through Mass General Brigham.
+Join others who are pregnant or have given birth in the last year for a virtual group through Mass General Brigham.
 In these groups, you will learn skills to help you cope with feeling stressed, anxious, or down.
 You will have the opportunity to discuss ways to apply these skills in the context of motherhood/transitions to parenthood, coping with physical and emotional changes, and gaining social support from peers.
 They are offering two groups: a group for pregnant women and a group for women who have given birth in the past year.
-Groups run for 10-weeks starting mid-January 2023 and are held on Wednesdays at 3PM.
-To learn more about the pregnancy group, contact Dr. Rachel Vanderkruik (781.691.9071, rvanderkruik@mgh.harvard.edu).
-To learn more about the postpartum group, contact Dr. Rachel Millstein (617.724.2047, ramillstein@mgh.harvard.edu) or Dr. Liz Waldron (617.724.6521, ewaldron2@mgh.harvard.edu).
-(Only MGH-patients eligible to enroll.)
+Dr. Rachel Vanderkruik will run the next pregnancy therapy group from March 13-May 1, 2024.
+The pregnancy group meets via Zoom on Wednesdays from 2-3pm.
+Dr. Rachel Millstein and Dr. Liz Waldron will run the next postpartum therapy group from April 10-May 29, 2024.
+The postpartum groups are held via Zoom on Wednesdays from 12-1PM.
+Patients can sign up for an intake call using this REDCap link.
+(Only MGB-patients currently located in MA are eligible to enroll.)

 The North American Menopause Society